paneru/Test-Tabos/git-cheat-sheet.md

 ```bash
 xclip -sel clip < ~/.ssh/id_rsa.pub
 ```
-(** xclip is application that needs to be installed before using it.
-Run on CLI: sudo apt-get install xclip)
+(** xclip is an application that needs to be installed before using it.
+Run on CLI to install: sudo apt-get install xclip)

 Once the public key is copied in your clipboard, head over to bitbucket and add SSH keys under Account Management.
 Give it a name that best describes the location of your computer.